Brandon Municipal Airport

 📖 Plain English Explanation:

-This is the base forecast condition.
-Winds from the East (90°) at 5kt.
-Visibility will be moderate at 2SM.
-Weather conditions: Light Rain, Mist.
+Temporary conditions (lasting less than an hour at a time) may include: Visibility will be good at 5SM.
+Weather conditions: Mist.
 Overcast skies at 500 feet.
 Instrument Flight Rules (IFR) conditions - instrument flying required.

 MVFR